 This report looks at the mental health of children and young people in England in July 2020, and changes since 2017.
-It looks at the experiences of family life, education and services.
-Worries and anxieties during the coronavirus pandemic are also examined.
+It examines the experiences of family life, education and services, as well as worries and anxieties during the coronavirus pandemic.

 It is clear that children who were already vulnerable to mental health problems are more at risk because of family stress and financial insecurity, with, for example, 5-16-year-olds living in a family where they struggled to pay the bills, being more than twice as likely to have a mental health problem.

 Lockdown has made life worse for most children and young people with 54% of 11-16year olds and 59% of 17-22-year-old reporting a decline in their mental health.